Cancellation of Removal

 Immigration law is tricky and cancellation of removal proceedings can go either way, even if the application meets all of the requirements.
 The immigration judge decides whether or not to grant cancellation of removal based on which factors he or she determines as most influential.
 Due to the sensitive nature of immigration law, consulting experienced immigration attorney, Robert Sepp, gives you the best chance at being granted cancellation of removal.

-Cancellation of Removal in Portland OR
+Cancellation of Removal in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: